-We set out to work in partnership with places to develop local industrial strategies.
-These strategies are central to our aim of creating prosperous communities across the country.
-They are being developed locally and agreed with Government, establishing a strong collaborative approach.
-They are long-term, based on clear evidence and aligned to the modern industrial strategy.
+Building on these strong foundations, we set out in the modern industrial strategy to work in partnership with places to develop local industrial strategies.
+Local industrial strategies are central to our aim of creating prosperous communities across the country.
+They are being developed locally and agreed with Government.
+They are long term, based on clear evidence and aligned to the modern industrial strategy.

-Copies of these five local industrial strategies will be placed in the Libraries of both Houses.
+A copy of the west midlands industrial strategy will be placed in the Libraries of both Houses.